 - Add yeast mixture to flours and mix.

-- Pour ¾ cup + ½ tbsp. of cold water, oil and mix until all ingredients are combined.
+- Pour ¾ cup + ½ tablespoon of cold water, oil and mix until all ingredients are combined.
 Do not knead the dough.

 - Pour few drops of oil in palm and spread over the top of the dough.
 Cover with saran wrap and keep aside to let the dough double in volume.
 Mine was done in 6 hours.
 In cold temperatures or in winters this dough can be prepared and let to rise overnight.
 On hot and humid days it should be done in 6 hours.